joe-jngigi/joe_jngigi_beta/docs/README.md

 }
 ```

 So far, we realize that the state mutation is happening in the layout file (This is basically the component holding the children components).
 We would want to have context change in maybe a specific child component.
-What do I mean, If I have a `</newProduct>` component and want to mutate a state inside that, I will have to wrap it in `<ThemeContext.Provider>`.
+What do I mean, If I have a `</newProduct>` component and want to mutate a state inside that, I will have to wrap it in `<ThemeContext.Provider>`

 So what we do is that we can define a custom component in the context provider file